MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Usage
 ^^^^^

-The procedure below assumes that the application already has a localization source files named ``HelloWorldMessages_en_US.po`` referenced as an internal resource in a ``.nls.list`` file.
+The procedure below assumes that the application already has localization source files named ``HelloWorldMessages*.po`` referenced as internal resources in a ``.nls.list`` file.
-The localization source file is declared as follows in the ``.nls.list`` file: ``com.microej.example.nls.generated.HelloWorldMessages``.
+The localization source files are declared as follows in the ``.nls.list`` file: ``com.microej.example.nls.generated.HelloWorldMessages``.

-The procedure below explains how to declare this translation as external resource:
+The procedure below explains how to declare those translations as an External Resource:

 - Create a ``.nls.externresources.list`` file next to the ``.nls.list`` file,
-- Add the path to the generated external resource.
+- Add the path to the generated External Resource.
 This path can be deduced from the declaration done in the ``.nls.list`` file, for example:

   Content of the ``.nls.list`` file: